learn more

 Output: QZ 2015/02

-Flexible zoom optics – image processing sensor for every application
+Flexible zoom optics – Image processing sensor for every application

-The application determines the sensors – multi-sensor systems or computed tomography?
+The application determines the sensors – Multi-sensor systems or computed tomography?

-<p>The choice of the right metrology for dimensional measurement tasks is very important.
+<p>Choosing the right metrology for dimensional measurement tasks is very important.
 Basically, the application determines the sensors.
 The following describes which aspects the user should consider when making a decision.</p>

 File size: 1.66 MB